-Rev. Doug Garrison, Youth & Associate was born and raised in Barnardsville, N.C.
+Rev. Doug Garrison, Youth & Associate Pastor was born and raised in Barnardsville, N.C.
 Graduating from North Buncombe High School in 1994, he joined the U.S. Army and was honorably discharged in 1998.

 He began his life-long employment as a vendor for local grocery and convenience stores.
 A job he loves because he has a chance to speak with numerous people each week.